 Typically, an AR system pipeline consists of three components: object recognition, object tracking, and annotation rendering [3].
 When the AR subscriber targets the camera at the object, the AR system first needs to know what the user is focusing on (i.e., environment perception).
 That is, object recognition, which provides a key for subscribers to enter the mixed-reality world, and therefore, is one of the most important components in AR systems.
-The traditional object recognition methods need to first extract the local feature points [11], [12], [13] from the video frames captured

-1. The 5G trial network was supported by China Mobile Communications Group Beijing Co., Ltd. and Huawei Technologies Co., Ltd. by the camera in real time, and then complete the recognition process through object retrieval [14].
+The traditional object recognition methods need to first extract the local feature points [11], [12], [13] from the video frames captured by the camera in real time, and then complete the recognition process through object retrieval [14].
 Remarkably, the performance of this traditional recognition mechanism is greatly limited by the ability of local feature extraction and object retrieval techniques.
 With the boom of artificial intelligence, deep learning technologies have been widely used in the field of computer vision (such as object detection, recognition, and segmentation).
 By adopting the DNN technologies into the augmented reality application, it will be able to greatly improve the accuracy and generalization ability of object recognition (i.e., environment perception), thereby improving the AR application performance.

 The rapid development of 5G network technologies and large-scale commercial deployment are major factors that mobile Web AR can be achieved [15].
 Specifically, AR is a kind of delay-sensitive and computationally-intensive services.
-However, mobile Web platforms (especially builtin Web browsers) often require additional computing resources to complete the AR processes due to the limited computing capability [16].
+However, mobile Web platforms (especially built-in Web browsers) often require additional computing resources to complete the AR processes due to the limited computing capability [16].
 From the communication perspective, 5G networks promise even gigabyte-level bandwidth and millisecond-level network delay, which will greatly optimize the data transmission in the network and thus provide the basis for collaborative computing.
 From the computing perspective, both the ubiquitous edge servers and surrounding mobile devices can provide AR subscribers with additional computing resources.
 In this paper, we explore the orchestration of the networking and computing resources in 5G networks for adopting the distributed DNN in mobile Web AR as a proof of concept.